FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 The Deputy Chief Executive then provided an overview of the Budget including an overview

-of all Divisions within the Revenue Account and the corresponding Capital programmes.--- 27
+of all Divisions within the Revenue Account and the corresponding Capital programmes.
+---
+27

 Following the Deputy Chief Executives overview of the Budget, the Mayor confirmed that this